Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### MST, BLI, ITC, MP, SPR hotfix with todos

+Temporary workaround for with_type_ctx issue (affiliations vocabulary).
+Added # TODO comment; to be reverted once the method is fixed upstream.

 ### Permissions for UI management of vocabularies

 Add permissions for UI management of vocabularies to "administrators" group - incl. edit & new item.